This story takes place shortly before Sweet Sixteen, because that story takes place on Halloween, and I almost forgot while writing this one.

 “Oh, of course,” she nodded.
 “But do you celebrate Hanukkah?”

 “Well, yes,” I said.
 Of course, the answer was sort of.
 Vampires had to be careful with religious holidays, even though Hanukkah wasn’t exactly very holy to begin with.

 “I appreciate and respect all religions and cultures,” she said.
 “And I am honored that someone of your background came to visit me.”

 “Well, thanks,” I said, ignoring how awkward and condescending that was.

 “Anyway,” she said.
 “As I was saying, I can’t stand that man next door.
 He’s ruining what little sobriety and dignity remains in the season.”

 “With hot dogs?”
 I asked.

-“It’s more than that,” she said.
+“It’s more than just hot dogs,” she said.
 “He’s using it to evangelize.
 He calls it ‘outreach.’
-He’s taken something that is sacred to me, and has twisted it for his own gain.”
+That man has taken something sacred to me and twisted it for himself and his own religion.”